zhaotingchen/zhaotingchen.github.io/_pages/research.md

 Obviously my own work is not going to be as important as CAMB.
 Nevertheless, I'm working on some computational tools related to my research interests, to efficiently analyse/simulate the Universe.

-One python package that I'm very lucky to work a bit on is [**halomod**](https://github.com/steven-murray/halomod), developed by the wonderful [Steven G. Murray](http://loco.lab.asu.edu/steven-murray/).
+One python package that I'm very lucky to work a bit on is [**halomod**](https://github.com/steven-murray/halomod), developed by [Steven G. Murray](http://loco.lab.asu.edu/steven-murray/).
 It is a package dealing with the halo model of large scale structure, and can efficiently generate two-point statistics for a given model input.
 If you're interested, check out its [documentation](https://halomod.readthedocs.io) and [release paper](https://arxiv.org/abs/2009.14066).

 As if this is not impressive enough, Steven even made a WEB APP for it!
 You can find it at [this link](https://thehalomod.app/), play with some input models, and generate everything you want out of halo model from a web page.
 Who says you can't do cosmology on your phone?